Minnesota Criminal Law — Defending Prostitution Charges

-Law enforcement’s work is nearly done, once they set up their prostitution sting room and webpage.
-They can then move patrons through as if an assembly line, one after the other.
+Law enforcement sets up their prostitution sting room, staging location and webpage.
+Then, they can move “patrons” through as if an assembly line, one after the other.
 Police hustle one out the back door to make room for the one coming in the front.

-People are often falsely charged with prostitution, though not-guilty.
-This may be in part due to a lack of understanding by police or prosecutors.
+Prosecutors often falsely charge people with prostitution, though not-guilty.
+In part, this may be due to a lack of understanding by police or prosecutors.

 Examples of harassment of sex workers

 For example, most sex workers want to have some security — someone to be aware of their whereabouts and personal safety.
 That person may not be aware of what the sex worker is doing.
-But we’ve had cases where the friend waiting alone in the parking lot in their car for their friend to return after an errand, has been falsely charged with prostitution.
+But we’ve had cases where the prosecutor charges the friend waiting in the parking lot in their car for their friend.

-Law enforcement focuses their stings on customers, not prostitutes, however.
+Law enforcement usually focuses their stings on customers, not prostitutes.

 Breaking Free is a local non-profit that helps people engaged in prostitution get out of it.